 In recent times many more via ferrate have been developed, meaning that you can now climb throughout the entire region on designated routes over rock and mountain faces.
 It goes without saying that there are also dangers associated with this, and you should never overestimate your abilities.
 Always keep a firm grip of the rope and keep attached to the equipment.
 Beginners should climb under the instruction of an experienced guide who will show you the ropes (no pun intended!).

 Spectacular.
 At a total length of 240 m, this via ferrata, sometimes extremely exposed, leads climbers over horizontal strata of slate.
 After clambering up 140 vertical meters, you are rewarded by phenomenal views of Hohe Tauern National Park.
 Not for those with vertigo!

 Scale rock faces with one climbing rope and with the maximum climb of up to 30 metres.
 Secured from the ground, this variant is ideal for beginners and those climbers who want to improve and train in a relatively secure environment.

 Whoever thinks that climbing on artificial walls is no fun and just for winter is completely mistaken.
-Traverse paths which are not to be found in nature, push yourself to your very limits or just take it easy, again secured from below.
+Traverse paths that are not to be found in nature, push yourself to your very limits, or just take it easy, again secured from below.
 The popularity of climbing halls just keeps growing and growing.